apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

 Authenticating to AWS
 ---------------------

-Authentication may be performed using any of the `boto3 options <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#configuring-credentials>`_.
+Authentication may be performed using any of the options described in Boto3 Guide :external+boto3:ref:`guide_credentials`.
 Alternatively, one can pass credentials in as a Connection initialisation parameter.

 To use IAM instance profile, create an "empty" connection (i.e. one with no AWS Access Key ID or AWS Secret Access Key specified, or ``aws://``).